oddeyeco/oe-agent2/README.md

 In section [TSDB] you should set correct backend and uri.

 ### Back End Config
-To make it run you need to change **uuid** to one which you got during registration and start OddEye Agent, optionally change run user from puypuy.sh and start
+To make it run you need to change **uuid** to one which you got during registration and start OddEye Agent, optionally change run user from oddeye.sh and start

-    ./puypuy.sh start
+    ./oddeye.sh start

 OddEye server is native backend, but OddEye Agent can for with number of other open source backends.
 All configs are done at TSDB section of config.ini.
 Only one TSDB can be set at once, so make sure that all other are ether commented out or deleted from config file.